Neuroplasticity of Spatial Working Memory in Signed Language Processing

-Goals: Understand the extent to which biological variation signed and spoken language modalities influences language structure.
+Goals: Understand the extent to which biological variation signed and spoken language modalities influence language structure.
 Lay the groundwork for future studies on how children process iconicity in signed languages.

 The Impact of Early Visual Language Experience on Visual Attention and Visual Sign Phonology Processing in Young Deaf Emergent Readers Using Early-Reading Apps